astrokings/akguide/docs/eng/1804fedbattleplaying.md

 ## Victory Conditions

 The federation that gains more federation points by capturing the bases placed on the battlefield wins.<br>
-If both federations have the same number of points, the federation that captures the central base (Giganthea Tower) wins.
+If both federations have the same number of points, the federation that captures the central base (Giganthea Tower) wins.<br>
+If two federations earn the same amount of points, but neither has occupied the center point, the federation with the lower national power wins.

 <br>
 <br>